 - Thomas Kilmurry, 2 Luke Street (off Poolbeg Street).
 Liam found a Witness Statement referring to an Englishman named Kilmurray as the owner of nos 1 and 2 Luke Street, where a munitions factory was run by Dublin Brigade.
 UPDATE 29 Apr 2019: Traced by John Dorins.
 Christopher Thomas Kilmurry was a Limerick man who emigrated to the US after hostilities in Ireland, married in 1926 and died in Vermont, 1973.

 - Charles J. McCabe, 5 Commons Street, North Wall.
 Listed in BMH WS0127 as a prisoner & Charley’s photo appears in the Kilmainham autograph book of Cyril Daly.
 UPDATE 1 June 2018: Charles McCabe is marked deceased on an IRA Custom House Prisoner list in 1959.
 UPDATE 10 Oct 2019: He was born about 1901.
-In Civil War he served with the National Army as a Commandant.
+In the Civil War he served with the National Army as a Commandant with 2nd Battalion Intelligence.

 - Peter O’Brien, 43 Upper Wellington Street (off Mountjoy Street).
 UPDATE 29 Apr 2019: A Dub from the Inner City, he married in 1922 and later emigrated to England.
 Peter died in Rochdale, Greater Manchester, 1981.